'Our focus is on being there': The coffee shop helping locals process the Creeslough tragedy

 The Coffee Pod has refused payment from locals and emergency crews, but also from media covering the tragedy.

-While Kerr is taken aback by the response to the café’s generosity, she is at pains to note that it has been a community effort.
+While Carr is taken aback by the response to the café’s generosity, she is at pains to note that it has been a community effort.

 “The community and every other business rallied around to support us.
 Food came from all over the country.